TDEG Steering Group Minutes – 4 March 2020

 2. Officer reports

 Chair’s report: We hope to clearly structure the meeting through a fuller agenda; each agenda item should state the discussion or decision needed at the meeting.
 Action points from the previous meeting should be reported back to the steering group just for the record, as matters arising (unless further discussions are needed).
 Project group reports should also be made in writing prior to each meeting, and only discussed where needed.
 We also hope to ensure everyone has an opportunity to contribute to meetings fairly (and that we finish on time!).

-Secretary’s report: The post previously been carried out by Andrea Mitson has now been split into three roles reducing the burden on Andrea.
-Claire McKenzie will take over the communications role.
-Alice Overton was welcomed and will take minutes of these meetings.
+Secretary’s report: The post previously been carried out by Andrea has been split.
+Claire will take over the communications role.
+Alice was welcomed and will take minutes of these meetings.
 Andrea will continue to hold the membership emails and these in time will be held as part of the web site function.
 Andrea reported no additional new members and has received minimal email.

-ACTION: Alice Overton, Claire McKenzie and Josie Kilner to be added to the Steering Group list.
+ACTION: Alice, Claire and Josie to be added to the Steering Group list.

 Treasurer’s report: At the last Fountain Square Church, meeting approx 40 people attended.
 Takings on the door came to £77.20 which was helped by people being greeted at the door – thanks to Sheelagh on this occasion.
 We will continue to do this at future meetings.
 Outgoings: £27 for the hall hire.
 Ann (who spoke on recycling) didn’t want a fee but was given some local gifts, an outlay of £6.

 We have received £200 from Neil Buttle’s Derbyshire Dales District Council fund, towards the Swift project.
 This has been set aside to pay for putting up the swift boxes although it is uncertain what or whether we will be charged for this.
 The money is held in the TDEG’s Santander account.